 Basically, four different approaches to calculating marketing budgets can be observed in law firms, with marketing being used here as a collective term for business development, advertising and public relations.

-On the one hand there is the “subjective expense” method: In this case the law firm simply asks: “How much money can I afford to spend on marketing?”
-Mostly small law firms use this method, and it has one significant advantage: it takes very little time.
+On the one hand, there is the “subjective expenditure” method: in this case, the law firm simply asks itself: “How much can I afford to spend on marketing?”
+Small law firms mainly use this method, and it has one significant advantage: it takes very little time.